 Tonight we camp on the outskirts of Arusha, set at the foot of Mount Meru, at a lovely campsite in Meserani.
-From here, you have the option of embarking on a safari to Serengeti National Park and Ngorongoro Crater in locally operated 4x4 safari vehicles.
+From here, we embark on our safari to Serengeti National Park and Ngorongoro Crater in locally operated 4x4 safari vehicles.

 Walk around Arusha this morning and browse the lively craft market, or visit the local art gallery to see colourful Tinga Tinga paintings of Tanzania.
 At the Masai Cultural Museum you can learn about this East African tribe and at Meserani Snake Park you can get up close to reptiles if you want to.

-After lunch at the Meserani camp, those taking the optional safari to Serengeti National Park and Ngorongoro Crater head to Karatu, in the Crater Highlands.
+After lunch, we set off on our trip to Serengeti National Park and Ngorongoro Crater heading to Karatu, in the Crater Highlands.
 We drive through Mtu Wa Mbu, a town of diverse ethnic groups, near Lake Manyara National Park, on our way up the Great Rift Valley Escarpment.
 We overnight at a lovely campsite in Karatu, set in a pretty farming area with views over the surrounding hills.